miyanineel11/miyanineel25/README.md

 ## Projects

 Kids Starter
+- This app is very funny for kids.
+- Kids can get lots of entertainment using this app

 <!--
 **miyanineel25/miyanineel25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.